 Beginning Farmer and Rancher Benefits

-The intent of the Beginning Farmers and Ranchers provisions is to assist insured policyholders that are just starting to farm or ranch in such a manner that the provisions do not discriminate against those who grew up on a farm or ranch, left for post-secondary education or military service and returned to the farm or ranch, or those simply beginning to farm.
+The intent of the Beginning Farmer and Rancher provisions is to assist insured policyholders that are just starting to farm or ranch in such a manner that the provisions do not discriminate against those who grew up on a farm or ranch, left for post-secondary education or military service and returned to the farm or ranch, or those simply beginning to farm.

 Please view the Beginning Farmer and Rancher Benefit Fact Sheet, Frequently Asked Questions, or the Beginning Farmer and Rancher Benefits page for additional information.